 A private key is usually a string of 64 hexadecimal characters.

 On the other hand, the mnemonic phrase is a set of 12/18/24 words, which is easier to read, write and back up.

 With either one of them, you can access your crypto assets.

-No matter which one you choose to use, we strongly recommend to keep it in secure locations.
+No matter which one you choose to use, we strongly recommend keeping it in secure locations.